About Design & Dignity

 We are renovating shabby storage rooms, turning them into oases of calm where bad news can be broken sensitively or where families can gather and have a cup of tea.
 We are re-designing viewing rooms where people first see a deceased loved one, with quiet ante-rooms to allow for a catching of breath.
 We are transforming neglected mortuaries into havens of peace.

 Design & Dignity is a partnership project of the Irish Hospice Foundation and Ireland’s Health Service Executive (HSE) Estates.
-So far 24 projects have been funded through the Design & Dignity Grants Scheme.
+So far over 30 projects have been funded through the Design & Dignity Grants Scheme.
 The HSE has adopted Design & Dignity guidelines for all new and refurbishment work.

 The Design & Dignity Project:

 Aims to transform the way hospital spaces are designed for people at the end of life and their families

 Funds a range of ‘exemplar’ projects through a formal Grants Scheme and showcases them nationwide;